Water Protection Forum

 Antidegradation Implementation Procedure

-On April 20, 2007, the Missouri Clean Water Commission approved an Antidegradation Implementation Procedure.
+On July 13, 2016, the Missouri Clean Water Commission approved the most recent revision to the Antidegradation Implementation Procedure (AIP).
+The AIP was approved by EPA on July 30, 2018.
 In accordance with 40 CFR 131.12, this procedure is intended to satisfy a requirement for states to develop and adopt a statewide antidegradation policy and identify methods for implementing such policy.

 Staff Contact: John Rustige, 573-751-7298